-LORENZE, ultra-premium unique luxury brand made in UAE set to launch
+LORENZE, Ultra-Premium Unique Luxury Brand Made In UAE Set To Launch

-(MENAFN- The Revelation Consultancy DMCC) Ultra-premium luxury brands have always caught the eye of discerning aficionados and one about to debut is made in UAE.
+(MENAFN- Mid-East Info) Ultra-premium luxury brands have always caught the eye of discerning aficionados and one about to debut is made in UAE.
+RajKaran Duggal

 “As for sourcing, my partners helped me find a supplier in UAE that could produce ultra-premium brand quality.
 Sourcing from UAE guarantees that I am assured of ethical practices in the production of the garments.”
 He adds.